awsdocs/amazon-route53-docs/doc_source/troubleshooting-domain-unavailable.md

 ## You transferred domain registration to Amazon Route 53, but you didn't transfer DNS service<a name="troubleshooting-domain-unavailable-transferred-domain-not-dns"></a>

-If your previous registrar offered free DNS service with domain registration, the registrar might have stopped providing DNS service when you transferred domain registration to Amazon Route 53\.
+If your previous registrar offered free DNS service with domain registration, the registrar might have stopped providing DNS service when you transferred domain registration to Route 53\.
 Perform the following procedure to determine whether this is the problem and, if so, to resolve it\.

-**To restore DNS service if your previous registrar canceled it after you transferred domain registration to Amazon Route 53**
+**To restore DNS service if your previous registrar canceled it after you transferred domain registration to Route 53**

 1. Contact your previous registrar and confirm that they canceled DNS service for your domain\.
 If so, here are the three quickest ways to restore DNS service for the domain, in order of desirability: